Obliquey/weekend-redux-feedback-loop/README.md

 - **How to reset state upon submission + re-entry into the beginning of the app?**
     - Upon sending the RESET dispatch, in that switch case I did this => return {...state, feelings:'', understanding:'', support:'', comments:''}.
 The only problem I see with this, and it isn't a terrible problem, is that there are still technically 'values' in the state, only the values are empty strings. 🤷‍♂️ oh well.
 - **How can I unify my UI using both MUI and Tailwind CSS?**
     - It took some finagling, because it seems only certain MUI components are able to be edited by Tailwind classes.
 So, I had to be a bit clever....I wrapped everything in divs, and then used the CSS classes on the divs.
 In particular, because I wasn't able to affect the MUI buttons directly, I had to wrap those in divs so that I could position and space them correctly.
+- **Why isn't my ID for the element to be deleted passing to it's onClick function correctly?**
+    - Couldn't tell ya the answer to this one.
+Haven't figured it out yet.
+But if I get time, I will ask someone to look over my code with me to see if they can help me find the problem.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).